How Social Media Affects Your Brain – Without Your Consent

 Social media also affects your brain by changing the way the brain processes and retains information.
 With an endless stream of content available at our fingertips, the brain is relying more on external sources for memory, a phenomenon known as "digital amnesia."
 Instead of remembering facts, people often default to looking things up online, weakening their ability to store and recall information independently.

-As social media continues to evolve, so does the ways social media affects your brain.
-Understanding these effects can help us use these platforms more mindfully, finding a balance between digital engagement and real-world connection.
+As social media continues to evolve, so does how social media affects your brain.
+Understanding these effects can help us use these platforms more mindfully, finding a balance between digital engagement and real world connection.
 Using social media a little bit every day is okay, and can be a great tool, but overuse or addiction to social media is not good for you.

 How to Spend Less Time on Social Media